jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 governance and oversight.
-By forging closer partnerships and aligning with their security experts, boards can effectively implement and oversee strategies that enhance their organization's cybersecurity and fortitude, positioning them to overcome emerging threats, challenges and ensuring shareholder value.Martin Bally, VP \& Chief InformationSecurity Officer, Campbell Soup Company
+By forging closer partnerships and aligning with their security experts, boards can effectively implement and oversee strategies that enhance their organization's cybersecurity and fortitude, positioning them to overcome emerging threats, challenges and ensuring shareholder value.

+Martin Bally, VP \& Chief Information

+Security Officer, Campbell Soup Company
+“
+”
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 18
-Chapter 6: Life as a CISOIn the Crosshairs, Burned Out and Under the MicroscopeCybersecuritys role in helping to navigate the pandemic has undoubtedly brought with it some positives.
+Chapter 6: Life as a CISO—In the Crosshairs, Burned Out and Under the Microscope

+Cybersecurity’s role in helping to navigate the pandemic has undoubtedly brought with it some positives.
 CISOs now have more of a voice in the boardroom.
 And more than ever, they have been able to demonstrate the importance of effective security in driving business strategy.
-But its not all good news.
+But it’s not all good news.
 Having enabled home and hybrid working suddenly and at scale in a time of crisis, many feel that the continued pressure on the role is unsustainable.
 Almost two\-thirds, 61%, of CISOs agree that they face excessive expectations.
-Thats up from 49% in 2022 and 57% in 2021\.
+That’s up from 49% in 2022 and 57% in 2021\.
 A return to business as usual could be behind this growing concern.
 With the panic to secure home and hybrid setups behind them, many organizations are now tightening cybersecurity budgets.
 The shift leaves CISOs with the same objectives but fewer resources to achieve them.
 Across industries, those in retail (69%) and IT, technology and telecoms (69%) feel the heaviest expectations.
 Transport (48%)